 Bite sized chicken breasts are marinated in coconut milk and limes, then they are double coated to make these the crispiest most flavorful Coconut Lime Chicken Bites you have ever tasted.
 This recipe is super easy and these chicken bites are sooo addictive you are going to want to make 2!
 You put the lime in the coconut and drink it all up!
 Well... maybe eat it all up.

 About 2 years ago I noticed my daughter started getting very bloated after eating dairy (mind you she is my daughter so dairy is her favorite food group - can you say 'cheese').
 She loves it and eats a lot of it, so I decided to cut back a little where I could and started replacing her cow's milk with Silk products instead.
 The stomach bloat is at bay and she is a lover through and through!
 SCORE.
 It won me over too.
-You can imagine my delight when Silk said they would like to partner with us on a Silk Coconutmilk project.

 I really love the tropical hint that coconut milk adds to a recipe and I have been wanting to make Coconut Lime Chicken Bites for a while now and there is no time like the present.
 It all starts with a coconut milk and lime marinade.
 The two create a virtual tropical bath for the chicken bites.
 The marinade is so fragrant you may be tempted to drink it.
 But, save it for the chicken, you will thank me later.